jeffe107/2pipe/README.md

 - Keep descriptions clear and concise (2-3 sentences recommended)
 - Ensure your workflow diagram is clear and readable at the recommended size

+#### Numbering your pipeline

+Before submitting your work, please check the current number of pipelines in the "Pipeline Gallery" or "Compare Pipelines" section.
+This number should be included in your submission to ensure you're referencing the correct pipeline version.
+The pipeline numbers are displayed in the format "PipelineX" where X is the current pipeline number.

 ### 🧪 Testing Your Addition

 1. **Image Testing**: